 4. After the ceremony

-Is the type of wedding you're wanting going to include a meal at the location afterward or at a restaurant nearby?
-If you want to eat on location you need to consider the landscape for tables and chairs as well as the bathroom facilities (you can rent a simple Port-o-pottie or luxury Powder Room trailers, you decide).
-You will want to make sure your guests are comfortable from sun and weather so consider renting a tent.
-If you want to dance and do more traditional wedding reception things you may be able to use the deck or a gazebo as the dance floor (rental companies also have dance floors and stages you can rent if you want it more luxurious)
+Is the type of wedding you’re wanting going to include a meal at the location afterward or at a restaurant nearby?
+If you want to eat on location you need to consider the landscape for tables and chairs as well as the bathroom facilities (you can rent a simple Port-o-potty or luxury Powder Room trailers, you decide).
+You will want to make sure your guests are comfortable from the sun and weather so consider renting a tent.
+Also, if you want to dance and do more traditional wedding reception things you may be able to use the deck or a gazebo as the dance floor (rental companies also have dance floors and stages you can rent if you want it more luxurious)

 Personal note: I had a morning wedding with a partly catered brunch afterward.
 My sig and I enjoy cooking so we made our crepe wedding cake as well as the creme brulee.
-We catered in breakfast tacos, a capered salmon plate, charcuterie board, pastries and fresh fruit.
-All of these were special to us - our favorite meals.
+We catered in breakfast tacos, a capered salmon plate, charcuterie board, pastries, and fresh fruit.
+All of these were special to us – our favorite meals.
 To drink we had a mimosa bar with fresh fruit and various juices and sparkling wine to choose from.
 I opted for no dancing after the wedding.
-We simply hugged our families goodbye and went off to a separate airbnb while the family stayed and enjoyed the pool.
+We simply hugged our families goodbye and went off to a separate Airbnb while the family stayed and enjoyed the pool.

 5. Make sure that all the vendors understand the layout of the property and where they are to set up

-Communication in this area will really help when it comes to wedding day.
+Communication in this area will really help when it comes to your wedding day.
 If you are working with a wedding coordinator they should be on top of this.
 If not, the best way to do this is with an email to all the vendors outlining a timeline to drop off, where to set up, for how long, and when/where to pick up.